-At Insider Monkey we scour multiple sources to uncover the next great investment idea.
-Last week, most investors overlooked a major development because of the presidential elections: Oregon became the first state to legalize psychedelic mushrooms which are shown to have promising results in treating depression, addiction, and PTSD in early stage academic studies.
-So, we are checking out this psychedelic drug stock idea right now.
-We go through lists like the 10 most profitable companies in the world to pick the best large-cap stocks to buy.
+At Insider Monkey we leave no stone unturned when looking for the next great investment idea.
+For example, lithium mining is one of the fastest growing industries right now, so we are checking out stock pitches like this emerging lithium stock.
+We go through lists like the 10 best hydrogen fuel cell stocks to pick the next Tesla that will deliver a 10x return.
 Even though we recommend positions in only a tiny fraction of the companies we analyze, we check out as many stocks as we can.
 We read hedge fund investor letters and listen to stock pitches at hedge fund conferences.
-You can subscribe to our free daily newsletter on our website to get excerpts of these letters in your inbox.
-Now we’re going to take a gander at the latest hedge fund action surrounding Teradyne, Inc. (NASDAQ:TER).
+You can subscribe to our free daily newsletter on our homepage.
+Now let’s view the latest hedge fund action encompassing Teradyne, Inc. (NASDAQ:TER).

 |Ticker||No of HFs with positions||Total Value of HF Positions (x1000)||Change in HF Position|

 View table here if you experience formatting issues.